- Link Building Best Practices That Still Work

 Many people want to take the easiest, cheapest route possible—future consequences be damned.

-We don’t everything about how Google’s Page Experience algorithm effects your SEO rankings.
+We don’t know everything about how Google’s Page Experience algorithm affects your SEO rankings.
 Google’s very good at keeping secrets, after all.

 But, I think it will help every link builder to be a little more mindful of the overall user experience on their sites.